latentspace.

 Voxel unit matching by condition

-Several predefined VoxelUnits can be matched through the condition of each voxel determined based on the conditions map.
-You can design and apply a unit suitable for the desired voxel size, and if you wish, you can resize the voxel size and apply it.
-And for voxel matching, it also supports rotation function by calculating the angle of the voxel.
+Several predefined VoxelUnits can be matched according to the condition of each voxel, as determined from the conditions map.
+A unit suitable for the desired voxel size can be designed and applied, and the voxel size can also be resized as needed.
+For voxel matching, a rotation function is also supported, computed from the angle of the voxel.

 VoxelUnits